Eric Goodale

-Eric Goodale (born November 9, 1985) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 58 for Edgar Goodale.
+Eric Goodale (born November 9, 1985) is an American professional stock car racing driver who competes full-time in the NASCAR Whelen Modified Tour, driving the No. 58 for Goodie Racing.
 He is the younger brother of Kevin Goodale, and the first cousin of Jeff Goodale, who have both competed in the Modified Tour.
 Goodale's family owns and operates Riverhead Building Supply, a longtime supporter of modified racing.

 Goodale is long-time competitor of the series, having made his debut in 2008, and has since won five races and three pole positions.

 Goodale has also competed in the now defunct NASCAR Whelen Southern Modified Tour, as well as the Modified Racing Series, the Tri-Track Open Modified Series, the EXIT Realty Modified Touring Series, the Carolina Crate Modified Series, and the World Series of Asphalt Stock Car Racing Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)